compliance-framework/plugin-aws-rds-aurora-psql-policies/README.md

-# Template for policies for use in Compliance Framework plugins
+# AWS RDS policies for use in Compliance Framework plugins

 ## Testing